BCLawLibrary/practical-ai-in-30-days/day-11-ai-search-explorer.md

 - **Claude 3.5 Sonnet:** [April 2024](https://docs.anthropic.com/en/docs/about-claude/models)
 - **Gemini:** [August 2024](https://aistudio.google.com/prompts/new_chat)

-These cutoffs highlight why AI-powered search tools like Perplexity and ChatGPT with Browse capabilities are powerful — they combine AI’s reasoning skills with access to up-to-date information.
+These cutoffs highlight why AI-powered search tools like Perplexity, ChatGPT and other tools with browse capabilities are powerful — they combine AI’s reasoning skills with access to up-to-date information.

-**Getting Around Knowledge Cutoffs**
+**Getting Past Knowledge Cutoffs**

 A knowledge cutoff doesn't prevent a model from discussing current topics intelligently.
 You just have to be aware that for bleeding-edge content, it's best if you supply the specific information, articles, or data related to your query as part of your chat to give the AI context.